Rick Harrison: Political views

-Harrison supported Donald Trump's candidacy for president, and Daniel Rodimer for Nevada's 3rd congressional district in 2020.
-He considered a potential run for governor of Nevada in 2022.

 Harrison expressed an interest in running for U.S. Senate in 2024, telling the Las Vegas Review-Journal in March 2023, "I've been approached by many in the party and always listen with an open mind.
 Never say never, but at this time I haven't decided whether or not to throw my hat in the ring."
+On May 4, 2026, Harrison spoke with President Trump at a small business summit, where he said that Trump would go down as "maybe the best president ever."

 Awards and recognition

 In March 2010, Harrison, his father, son and Austin "Chumlee" Russell were awarded the key to the city of Las Vegas by Mayor Oscar Goodman.

-In 2012 Harrison and his father were nominated for the 2012 Time 100 list.
+In 2012, Harrison and his father were nominated for the 2012 Time 100 list.

 Harrison and the other stars of Pawn Stars served as grand marshals for the History 300 NASCAR race at the Charlotte Motor Speedway on May 26, 2012.

-In 2023 Harrison became a Kentucky Colonel, the highest civic honor awarded by the state of Kentucky.
+In 2023, Harrison became a Kentucky Colonel, the highest civic honor awarded by the state of Kentucky.